AI-nergy/aiecommon/docs/DEVELOPMENT - Working On A Task.md

     Rename paths to match new data folder structures ...
     ```
-- commit your changes and tag your latest commit with the new version (e.g. 0.1.9.7)
-- switch to **main** branch and merge your task branch into it
+- commit the changes to your task branch
+- run tag_version script:
+    ```
+    scripts/tag_version.cmd
+    # Use backslash on Windows: scripts\tag_version.cmd
+    ```
+    _the script will tag the current commit with new version tag and merge current branch into main_

 - push your **main** branch

 ### 4.2.
 In the **project repo**:

-- change rev for aiecommon in `pyproyect.toml` to the new version (e.g. 0.1.9.7):
+- change rev for aiecommon in `pyproyect.toml` to the new version (e.g. 0.1.9.9):
     ```python
-    aiecommon = {git = "https://github.com/AI-nergy/aiecommon.git", rev = "0.1.9.7", develop = true}
+    aiecommon = {git = "https://github.com/AI-nergy/aiecommon.git", rev = "0.1.9.9", develop = true}
-    in project repo run poetry lock:
     ```
 - do all the steps listed in ["3.
-Finishing the task - a) changes only in **project repo**](#3-finishing-the-task---a-changes-only-in-project-repo)
+Finishing the task - a) changes only in **project repo**](#3-finishing-the-task---a-changes-only-in-project-repo)"
-"

---

 ## Footnotes

 [^1] the update_version script automates several tasks:

-- get the latest version tags and generate a new version tag
+- fetch the latest version tags from remote and generate a new version tag
 - update pyproject.toml with the new version tag
 - add new version tag to CHANGELOG and open it in vscode